premkamal13/blog/README.md

 Blog of some pictures, articles & science...

 ### Prerequisites
-$ 4 minutes of your time
+$ A minute of your time